mani-language/Mani/README.md

 ## What is it?
 Máni is an interpreted language that is simple to learn, and easy to use.

-The idea behind it is, take some of the good parts of other languages like nodejs, python etc.
+The idea behind it is, take some of the good parts of other languages like nodejs, c++, python etc.
 Implement them into this, and try and build an "Alpha" language... if that is even a such thing.

 # Importing, and Loading